stem cell therapy alzheimers dementia

-Stem Cell Treatment for Alzheimer’s, Vascular & Lewy bodies
+Neural Stem Cell Therapy for Alzheimer’s, Vascular & Lewy body

-Alzheimer’s is also known in medical literature as Alzheimer’s Disease (AD) is the most common type of dementia.
-As of Today, there are no effective pharmaceutical-based therapies for the illness.
+Alzheimer’s, also known in medical literature as Alzheimer’s Disease (AD), is the most common type of dementia.
+As of today, there are no effective pharmaceutical-based therapies for the illness, but stem cell treatment for Alzheimer’s disease provides the potential to repair the damage caused by Alzheimer’s and improve cognitive function.

-The condition is terminal, and if left untreated will eventually lead to death.
-AD is generally diagnosed in older adults, aged sixty-five years plus, but of course; it can also occur in an earlier age.
+The condition is terminal and, if left untreated, will eventually lead to death.
+AD is generally diagnosed in older adults aged sixty-five years, but of course, it can also occur at an earlier age.
 In 2020, an estimated 59 million people were suffering from AD throughout the world.
 Alzheimer’s is predicted to affect one in every eighty individuals globally by the year 2040.[1]
-As recently as last year, the diagnosis of has quickly skyrocketed to become the fifth largest cause of death worldwide.
+As recently as last year, the diagnosis has quickly skyrocketed to become the fifth largest cause of death worldwide.
 Alzheimer’s makes up about 70% of these cases.
-Some medical researchers have also recently begun to consider the possibility of Alzheimer’s being an autoimmune brain disease. and patients with Axial spondyloarthritis have a higher chance of getting diagnosed with Alzheimer’s dementia.
-Alzheimers disease is currently diagnosed based on several factors including amyloid plaques and tau tangles “neurofibrillary tangles” (NFTs) which are toxic proteins in the brain tissue and result in cognitive decline and eventually dementia.
+Some medical researchers have also recently begun to consider the possibility of Alzheimer’s being an autoimmune brain disease.
+Patients with Axial spondyloarthritis have a higher chance of getting diagnosed with Alzheimer’s dementia.
+Alzheimer’s disease is currently diagnosed based on several factors, including amyloid plaques and tau tangles, “neurofibrillary tangles” (NFTs), which are toxic proteins in the brain tissue and result in cognitive decline and eventually dementia.
 These self-propagating prion proteins are amyloid beta (A-β) and tau.
-Patients with higher levels of these prions and beta amyloid plaque are associated with early-onset Alzheimers.
+Patients with higher levels of these prions and beta-amyloid plaque are associated with early-onset Alzheimers.
 New studies have also found over 215 genes that counter ApoE2 protection and ApoE4 risk.
-For some patients the, expression was linked to genome-wide association study variants and focused on genes involved in the synaptic function, regulation of lipoproteins, and neuroinflammation.
+For some patients, the expression was linked to genome-wide association study variants and focused on genes involved in the synaptic function, regulation of lipoproteins, and neuroinflammation.

 What are Prions & Double-Prion Disorders?